SevenShepherd/SevenShepherd.github.io/_posts/2022-09-10-the-best-bible.markdown

 In Job 11:17 KJV, the KJV renders the Hebrew word ‏בקר as ‘morning’:
 >
 >> et quasi meridianus fulgor consurget tibi ad vesperam et cum te consumptum putaveris orieris ut lucifer
 >
+In other words, **‘morning star’ or lucifer in the Latin Vulgate literally referred to Venus**, but metaphorically would refer to earthly kings, emperors, and pagan deities.
+>
 &mdash; Dr. Daniel B. Wallace, Senior Research Professor, Ph.D.